thaysom22/gitpod-full-template-dec2020/README.md

 Layout:

 * I decided against using the Bootstrap framework because I wanted finer control over responsive layout by using specific breakpoints for media queries.
-Also I felt a Grid layout was very appropriate to this project and I wanted practice using CSS Grid system directly, even if this was more time consuming.
+Also I felt a Grid layout was very appropriate to this project and I wanted practice using the CSS Grid and CSS Flexbox systems directly, even if this was more time consuming.
 * The gameboard is much taller and narrower on mobile viewport so player scores and 'click to play' elements are always visible fixed to top of viewport when scrolling down page.

+**Deviations from wireframes made during implementation**

+* 'Click to Play' section: player name removed and 'click to play' instruction displayed above ? icon
+* Scoreboard of current player will be highlighted during turn

 ## 2. Features